Lemonade

 - Adjust flavor with more lemon juice or sugar and chill well before serving.

-- Limeade: substitute 6-8 limes for the lemons.
+- Limeade: Substitute from 6 to 8 limes for the lemons.

 - Limoonada (Middle East): Add 1 tablespoon of orange blossom water.
 Reduce the amount of sugar to between 1/3 and 1/2 cup.
 Lemonade in the Middle East is generally made less sweet.